aggresivveqq/infrastructure-migration/README.md

 The focus is on **how migrations are planned, executed, validated, and rolled back** under production constraints.
 All system names, values, and identifiers are fully anonymized.

-The content is curated as part of a professional DevOps / SRE portfolio.
+The content is curated as part of a professional DevOps portfolio.

 ---